mrtousif/uniblox-assignment/README.md

 - Pnpm
 - NX monorepo https://nx.dev

-## To test the server do the followings
+## To run and test the app do the followings

 1. Install dependencies using pnpm